awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 ![AWS Tracking Application](images/FiveRecordsa.png)

 This application also supports viewing the result set in different languages.
-For example, if a user wants to view the result set in Spanish, they can choose Spanish from the dropdown field and the data is translated to the given language by using the Amazon Translate Service, as shown in this illustration.
+For example, if a user wants to view the result set in Spanish, they can choose Spanish from the dropdown field and the data is translated to the given language by using Amazon Translate, as shown in this illustration.

 ![AWS Tracking Application](images/Spanisha.png)